robenkleene/collections/cards/music-theory.md

 - **In music theory, what does the double sharp do?** Raise a note by two half steps
 - **In music theory, what does the double flat do?** Lower a note by two half steps
+- **In music theory, what is an accidental?** A note that isn't in the scale (indicated by a sharp or flat symbol)
 - **In music theory, what does a sharp do?** Raise a note by a half steps
 - **In music theory, what does a flat do?** Lower a note by a half steps
 - **In music theory, what does a natural do?** Cancels out a previous accidental